zarazi/taskman2/README.md

 - React Navigator as a screen router
 - React Context as a state management lib

+## Pre-requisites

+- Node.js v20+
+- If you need to make a local development build on devices, you need:
+  - For Android, needs Android studio
+  - For Apple devices, needs Xcode
+- Some code editors like VScode or IntelliJ Idea

 ## Get started

 1. Once cloning the code successfuly, install all dependencies